This Instant Pot Chorizo Pasta came about

 - My vegetable stock paste concentrate

-This pasta is quite “saucy” so you could add extra pasta and water without increasing the rest of the ingredients if you would like it less saucy.
+This Instant Pot Chorizo Pasta is quite “saucy” so you could add extra pasta and water without increasing the rest of the ingredients if you would like it less saucy.
 Just remember if you have, for example, 300 g of pasta to use double that in water, so 600 ml of water.

 The carrot still had lots of bite which I loved.
 If you want it softer, cut it smaller.